 The band size is the size of the bra band around the torso.
 However, band sizes come in different measurements in different countries, in that sizes such as small, medium, and large, equate to different measurements.
 Refer to the table below for some size measurements, though some variation from the published measurements is possible.

 |Frame size measurement in cm||58-62||63-67||68-72||73-77||78-82||83-87||88-92||93-97||98-102||103-107|

 |USA and UK||28||30||32||34||36||38||40||42||44||46|

-The cup size can be calculated from the difference of the bust size and the frame size.
+The cup size can be calculated using the difference between bust size and frame size.
+Refer to the table below.

 |Bust/frame difference in inches||US cup size||UK/AU cup size|

 |5||E or DD||DD|

 |6||F or DDD||E|

 |7||G or DDDD||F|